VIDA-NYU/ache/README.md

 ```

 which will generate an installation package under `/build/install/`.
 Learn more about Gradle: [http://www.gradle.org/documentation](http://www.gradle.org/documentation).

 ### Download with Conda

-You can download `ache` from Binstar [[2]] with Conda [[3]] by running:
+If you use the Conda package manager[[2]], you can install `ache` from Anaconda Cloud [[3]] by running:

 ```bash
 conda install -c memex ache
 ```
-NOTE: Only tagged versions are published to Binstar, so `ache` from Binstart may be outdated.
+NOTE: Only tagged versions are published to Anaconda Cloud, so the version available through Conda may not be up-to-date.
 If you want to try the most recent version, please clone the repository, compile the code using instructions below and then start the crawler using `ache` located in `build/install/ache/bin`.

 ## Build page classifier for ACHE

-To focus on a certain topic ACHE needs to have a page classifier to decide, given a new crawled page, whether it is on-topic or not.
+To focus on a specific topic, ACHE uses a page classifier to decide, given a new crawled page, whether it is on-topic or not.
 A page classifier can be created with `ache` given positive and negative examples.
 Each training example corresponds to a web page whose HTML content needs to be stored in a plain text file.
 Assume that you store positive and negative examples in two directories, `positive` and `negative`, which reside in `training_data` directory.
 Here is how you build a model from these examples:

     ./build/install/ache/bin/ache buildModel -t <training data path> -o <output path for model> -c <stopwords file path>